hyperhq/docs.hyper.sh-hyper/Introduction/faq.md

 Q: When does billing begin and end?
 > - Container: billing begins when Hyper.sh launches a new container or starts a stopped container, ends when the container stops or terminates, either through an API call, or through container exits (success or failure).
 > - Volume/Snapshot/Image:  billing begins when the storage object is created (`hyper volume create`, `hyper snapshot create`, `hyper pull`), ends upon removal.
 > - Floating IP: billing begins when a new IP is allocated, ends when it is released.
-Partial month is treated as a entire month.
+Partial month is treated as an entire month.

 Q: Do your prices include taxes?
 > Except as otherwise noted, our prices are exclusive of applicable taxes and duties, including VAT and applicable sales tax.